Certificate Installation

 -----END ENCRYPTED PRIVATE KEY-----

-A PEM (.pem) format digital certificate begins and ends with the following lines, respectively:
+A PEM (.pem) format digital certificate begins and ends with the following lines, respectively:-----BEGIN CERTIFICATE-----

 -----END CERTIFICATE-----